-Here’s our selection of 10 lesser-known Amsterdam attractions well worth seeking out on your next visit to the city.
+Here’s our selection of 15 lesser-known attractions in the Amsterdam Area well worth seeking out on your next visit to the region.

 An original Picasso in the Vondelpark

 It’s easy to walk right past this concrete sculpture at the southern end of the Vondelpark without realising that it is, in fact, by Picasso himself.
-Created in 1965 as part of an outdoor sculpture exhibition to mark the 100th anniversary of the Vondelpark, the 'Figure découpée l’Oiseau' (‘The Bird’) was donated to Amsterdam by Picasso after the exhibition and has remained in the same spot ever since.
+Created in 1965 as part of an outdoor sculpture exhibition to mark the park’s 100th anniversary, the ‘Figure découpée l’Oiseau’ (‘The Bird’) was donated to Amsterdam by Picasso after the exhibition and has remained in the same spot ever since.

 The symmetrical house of the Trip Brothers (and the little Trip house)

-Built at a time when people were taxed on the width of their house, meaning that the wider the house, the wealthier its owner, the grand house at Kloveniersburwal 29 is often referred to as the widest house in Amsterdam.
-In fact, the perfectly symmetrical façade conceals not one but two adjoining, symmetrical houses, built in the early 1600s for the wealthy Trip brothers, who inherited their fortune from arms factories and forges.
-The famous story goes that when the Trip house was finished, the brothers’ coachman sighed and commented that he would be the happiest of men if only he had a house as wide as their front door.
-The Trip brothers paid attention to his wish and had a little Trip house built for him across the canal from theirs; a house which can still be seen today.
+Built at a time when people were taxed on the width of their house, meaning that the wider the house, the wealthier its owner, this grand house at Kloveniersburwal 29 is often referred to as the widest house in Amsterdam.
+In fact, the perfectly symmetrical façade conceals not one but two adjoining, symmetrical houses, built in the early 1600s for the wealthy Trip brothers, who had inherited their fortune from arms factories and forges.
+The famous story goes that when the Trip house was finished, the brothers’ coachman sighed and commented that he would be the happiest of men if he had a house even just as wide as their front door.
+The Trip brothers complied and had a little Trip house built for him across the canal.
+It can still be seen today.

-Step back in time to this 18th century herbalists’ shop near Nieuwmarkt, opened in 1743 by a 21-year-old sailor’s son named Jacob Hooy.
+Step back in time in this 18th-century herbalists’ shop near Nieuwmarkt, opened in 1743 by a 21-year-old sailor’s son named Jacob Hooy.
 Harking back to the days when both tobacco and opium were considered remedies for illness, the shop still retains much of its original décor, including barrels, wooden drawers and a magnificent set of scales embellished with two entwined serpents.

 Amsterdam under water

-You’ll often hear that the city of Amsterdam lies below sea level, but it’s not until you see it demonstrated by giant tubes that the reality really hits home.
-At the NAP visitor centre (NAP stands for Normaal Amsterdams Peil – literally Amsterdam's normal water level), you can see three glass tubes showing the sea level in different parts of the region – one of them reaching nearly five metres above ground.
+You’ll often hear that the city of Amsterdam lies below sea level, but it’s not until you see it demonstrated by giant water-filled tubes that the reality really hits home.
+At the NAP visitor centre (NAP stands for Normaal Amsterdams Peil – literally ‘normal Amsterdam water level’), you can see three glass tubes showing the sea level in different parts of the region – one of them reaching nearly five metres above ground.

 The symbolic triangles of the Homomonument